MattiasPernhult/people_density/README.md

 building at Malmö University.

 ## Getting the source code
-Stand in a directory where you want to add the project, then run following command
+Stand in a directory where you want to add the project, then run following command.
 ``` bash
 git clone https://github.com/MattiasPernhult/people_density.git
 ```